nutterb/redcapAPI-Defunct/README.md

 ### Supplemental Gists

-* [Generate a Report of Fields with Missing Values in a REDCap Database Using the redcapAPI package](https://gist.github.com/501c370418abb58bee78.git) (includes a version for "offline" use.
+* [Generate a Report of Fields with Missing Values in a REDCap Database Using the redcapAPI package](https://gist.github.com/nutterb/501c370418abb58bee78) (includes a version for "offline" use).